 My research focuses on the differences between the conscious and unconscious brain circuits underlying human action production.
 From a systems neuroscience perspective, the research integrates cognitive, neurobiological, and neurological approaches that illuminate the nature of the basic unconscious mechanisms and conscious (e.g., cognitive conflict, urges, working memory) mechanisms in action production.
 The ultimate aim of my lab is to home in on the subset of basic neural and cognitive mechanisms responsible for conscious states and thereby learn about how the brain yields adaptive action and also maladaptive action, as in the case of some neurological disorders.
 Investigations at the laboratory tend to fall into three primary research goals: to home in on the (a) neural circuits, (b) cognitive processing, and (c) mental representations associated with conscious states.
 The research in our lab is untraditional in that we work backwards from overt action to the conscious and unconscious central processes responsible for it, rather than work forward from an external perceptual stimulus to central processing.
 We use 'response interference paradigms' and the Reflexive Imagery Task to learn about the subjective aspects of action production (e.g., urges) and use 'delayed action tasks' to learn about the subjective aspects of working memory-based action control (e.g., imagery, sense of agency).
 Investigations at my laboratory tend to fall into three primary research lines.

 In trying to understand the nature of complex nonconscious processes, one eventually encounters the thorny question, "Then what is consciousness for?"
-I have developed a theoretical framework (Supramodular Interaction Theory [SIT] and the PRISM principle) explaining the primary function of conscious states (see my target article in Behavioral and Brain Sciences [in press] and my 2005 Psychological Review article).
+I have developed a theoretical framework (Passive Frame Theory) explaining the primary function of conscious states (see my target article in Behavioral and Brain Sciences [in press] and my 2005 Psychological Review article).
 Early in my career, I had the honor and pleasure of presenting this framework in an invited talk to the Harvard Department of Psychology.
 For more information about the theory, please visit the Action and Conscious Laboratory web site.